Need an easy recipe to feed a crowd? This Taco Lasagna is loaded with taco meat, black beans, corn, and cheese. Perfect for busy nights!

 - Add the undrained tomatoes with green chilies and taco seasoning, stir mixture until seasoning has dissolved.

 - Let mixture simmer until all liquid is gone, about 6 minutes.
 Then remove from heat and set aside.

 - Meanwhile, drain and rinse the black beans and corn.
 Set aside.
 Open refried beans and set aside.

-- Grab a casserole dish, spray with cooking spray.
+- Spray a 9x13-inch casserole dish with cooking spray.

 - Bake 30 minutes, let cool 5 minutes before serving.

-- Top with your favorites like avocados, tomatoes, and cilantro!
+- Top with your favorite garnishes like avocados, tomatoes, and cilantro!

 For a spicy version, substitute the cheddar for pepper jack cheese.

 Amount Per Serving: Calories: 390Total Fat: 17.3gSaturated Fat: 8.9gCholesterol: 72.5mgSodium: 606mgCarbohydrates: 31.7gFiber: 8gSugar: 2gProtein: 27g

 To avoid any confusion I remove erythritol from the final carb count and net carb count, as it is not known to affect blood glucose levels.
 To calculate Keto recipes listed on this site carbs - fiber = net carbs.
 I use Nutrifox as my nutrition calculator.
 This nutrition information is an estimate based on the information provided by Nutrifox and the specific ingredients I used.